svc333/overview/whats-new/index.md

 #### Multi-node storage
 {: #sapcertmultinodestorage}

 SAP HANA multi-node storage for online analytical processing (OLAP) workloads, such as SAP Business Warehouse (SAP BW) and SAP BW/4HANA.
 The {{site.data.keyword.cloud_notm}} solution for SAP HANA multi-node consists of up to 15+1 nodes (15 worker nodes, plus one standby) for up to 30 TB of memory used for one system.
-To get started, see [Configuring your {{site.data.keyword.cloud_notm}} infrastructure to support SAP HANA multi-node](/docs/infrastructure/sap-hana/hana-multi-node.html#multi-node-storage)
+To get started, see [Configuring your {{site.data.keyword.cloud_notm}} infrastructure to support SAP HANA multi-node](/docs/infrastructure/sap-hana?topic=sap-hana-multi-node-storage).

-#### High avaialability
+#### High availability
 {: #sapcertha}

 High-availability (HA) solutions are supported for both SAP HANA and SAP NetWeaver.
 The solution is based on the supported OS version, and is restricted to the ordered OS licenses that comes with your deployment, or third-party licenses, such as bring your own license (BYOL).
-To get started, click [here](/docs/infrastructure/sap-hana/hana-ha.html#ha) for SAP HANA and [here](/docs/infrastructure/sap-netweaver/sap-ha.html#ha) for SAP NetWeaver.
+To get started, click [here](/docs/infrastructure/sap-hana?topic=sap-hana-ha) for SAP HANA and [here](/docs/infrastructure/sap-netweaver?topic=sap-netweaver-ha) for SAP NetWeaver.

 #### SAP Content Server
 {: #sapcontentserver}

 The SAP Content Server is a stand-alone component for the storing of large quantities of electronic documents in any format and with any content.
 To use the SAP Content Server, your SAP applications must support its use.
-To get started, see [SAP Content Server](/docs/infrastructure/sap-netweaver/sap-content-server.html#content-server).
+To get started, see [SAP Content Server](/docs/infrastructure/sap-netweaver?topic=sap-netweaver-content-server).

 #### SAP MaxDB
 {: #sapmaxdb}

 SAP MaxDB is available for SAP NetWeaver.
-To get started, see [About {{site.data.keyword.cloud_notm}} SAP-Certified Infrastructure](/docs/infrastructure/sap-netweaver/sap-about.html#about_ibmcloud_for_sap).
+To get started, see [About {{site.data.keyword.cloud_notm}} SAP-Certified Infrastructure](/docs/infrastructure/sap-netweaver?topic=sap-netweaver-about_ibmcloud_for_sap).

 #### SAP Business One
 {: #sapbusinessone}

 SAP Business One is enterprise resource planning (ERP) software especially designed for small-to-medium enterprises.
 It integrates your core business functions - accounting and financials, purchasing and inventory, sales and customer relationships, and project management and operations - into one application.
-For more information, see [Getting started](/docs/infrastructure/sap-b1/b1-index.html#getting-started).
+For more information, see [Getting started](/docs/infrastructure/sap-b1?topic=sap-b1-getting-started).

 ### Virtual server features
 New as of: 16 November 2018